tatdig/tdcoinj/README.md

 Building apps with official releases of **tdcoinj** is covered in the [tutorial](https://tdcoinj.github.io/getting-started).

-If you want to develop or test your app with a [Jitpack](https://jitpack.io)-powered build of the latest `master` or `release-0.15` branch of **tdcoinj** follow the dynamically-generated instructions for that branch by following the correct link.
+If you want to develop or test your app with a [Jitpack](https://jitpack.io)-powered build of the latest `master` branch of **tdcoinj** follow the dynamically-generated instructions for that branch by following the correct link.

 * [master](https://jitpack.io/#tdcoinj/tdcoinj/master-SNAPSHOT) branch